How to Create a Full Body Workout in Just 30 Minutes

 Cool-Down (3-5 Minutes)

-- Child’s Pose - Kneel and sit back on your heels, stretching your arms forward.
+- Instructions: Kneel, sit back on your heels, and extend your arms forward on the ground.

 Get Personalized Coaching with Real-Time Feedback